akrzemi1/__sandbox__/string_view_ctor.md

 {}
 ```

 But it is not clear if anyone wants this.
 Also, even this implementation has its problems. `operator==`, which traditionaly defines the value of an object, compares the contents of the strings: number of and values of the characters.
-It is not able to distinguish not-a-string value from zero-sized-string value. `std::hash<std::string_view>` does not distinguish not-a-string value from zero-sized-string value.
-This will make the type not refular: functions that attempt to distinguish the special not-a-string state and trigger a different control path will give different results for equal inputs (as defined by `hash`, `operator<`, `operator==`).
+It is not able to distinguish not-a-string value from zero-sized string value. `std::hash<std::string_view>` does not distinguish not-a-string value from zero-sized string value.
+This will make any function that tries to test for special not-a -string value not regular: functions that attempt to distinguish the special not-a-string state and trigger a different control path will give different results for equal inputs (as defined by `hash`, `operator<`, `operator==`).
 Putting results of such functions to maps, sets, doing memoization, all these will break.

 Of course, this is all acceptable if the requirement is, "anything else than immediate language-level UB".
 But we will not pursue that path in tis document.